seminoXYZ/ChillFi/README.md

  ## Introduction

-ChillFi is the love child between Chill #LoFi beats and #DeFi trading.
-It streams 24/7 to Youtube, displays live cryptocurrency exchange data, and plays a copyright-free Spotify music playlist.
+ChillFi, or Chill Finance, is the love child between #LoFi beats and #DeFi trading.
+The procedurally generated game streams 24/7 to Youtube, displays live cryptocurrency exchange data, and plays a copyright-free Spotify music playlist.

 Watch it live here: https://chillfi.live

 ### Necessary Software

-**ChillFi** game application to generate visuals including monitors
+**ChillFi Unity Game** to generate your video stream

 **Spotify** to play music in your stream (no sound comes from the actual ChillFi game)

-**OBS Streamlabs** to gather your video/audio and stream to Youtube.
+**OBS Streamlabs** to gather your video/audio and stream to Youtube

  ### Key Details